 Financial assistance awarded by Defiance College consists of any combination of the following: scholarships and grants, loans, and/or work study.
 Scholarships and grants may be from federal, state, Defiance College or private sources, and do not require repayment.
 Loans are available from several programs and require repayment.

 CAREER DEVELOPMENT

 Location: Hubbard Hall Hours: M-F 8:00 am to 4:30 pm Phone: extension 2349

 ACCOMMODATIONS POLICY FOR STUDENTS WITH DISABILITIES

-Contact the Office of Career Development Phone: extension 2349
+Contact the Student Life Office Phone: extension 2437